Purification Before Fusion: Toward Mask-Free Speech Enhancement for Robust Audio-Visual Speech Recognition: Conclusion

 \section{Conclusion}

 In this paper, we propose a noise-robust AVSR architecture that integrates AVSR with speech enhancement, achieving noise robustness without resorting to explicit noise mask generation.
 We take advantage of the bottleneck Conformer and audio reconstruction objectives to effectively refine noisy audio representations with video assistance, while preserving speech semantic integrity to facilitate subsequent cross-modal fusion.
 Experimental results on the LRS3 dataset show superior noise robustness compared to mask-based baseline methods, validating the efficacy of implicit noise suppression enabled by bottleneck-driven cross-modal fusion.
-Further work will further explore incorporating video reconstruction-based constraints for audio-visual corrupted scenarios.